Magic7Ball/Magic7Ball/README.md

 - 👋 Hi, I’m @Magic7Ball
-- 👀 I’m interested in making a magic eight ball that is never happy
+- 👀 I’m interested in no projects at this time
-- 🌱 I’m currently learning I'm working on it
+- 🌱 I’m currently learning the IBM Data Science course
-- 💞️ I’m looking to collaborate on IDK
+- 💞️ I’m not looking to collaborate at this time
 - 📫 How to reach me: ping me on GitHub

 <!---